ethereum/evmone/docs/efficient_gas_calculation_algorithm.md

 ### Undefined instructions

-Undefined instructions have base gas cost 0 and not stack requirements.
+Undefined instructions have a base gas cost 0 and not stack requirements.